dotnet/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

  `<Grid x:Uid="Grid_1">`

- <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are needed in order for [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] localization [!INCLUDE[TLA2#tla_api#plural](../../../../includes/tla2sharptla-apisharpplural-md.md)] to work correctly.
+ &lt;xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A&gt; properties are needed in order for [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] localization [!INCLUDE[TLA2#tla_api#plural](../../../../includes/tla2sharptla-apisharpplural-md.md)] to work correctly.

- They are used by [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] localization [!INCLUDE[TLA2#tla_api#plural](../../../../includes/tla2sharptla-apisharpplural-md.md)] to track changes between the development and localization of the [!INCLUDE[TLA#tla_ui](../../../../includes/tlasharptla-ui-md.md)]. <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties enable you to merge a newer version of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] with an older localization of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
-You add a <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> property by running `msbuild -t:updateuid RunDialog.csproj` in a command shell.
-This is the recommended method of adding <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties because manually adding them is typically time-consuming and less accurate.
-You can check that <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are correctly set by running `msbuild -t:checkuid RunDialog.csproj`.
+ They are used by [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] localization [!INCLUDE[TLA2#tla_api#plural](../../../../includes/tla2sharptla-apisharpplural-md.md)] to track changes between the development and localization of the [!INCLUDE[TLA#tla_ui](../../../../includes/tlasharptla-ui-md.md)]. &lt;xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A&gt; properties enable you to merge a newer version of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] with an older localization of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
+You add a &lt;xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A&gt; property by running `msbuild -t:updateuid RunDialog.csproj` in a command shell.
+This is the recommended method of adding &lt;xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A&gt; properties because manually adding them is typically time-consuming and less accurate.
+You can check that &lt;xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A&gt; properties are correctly set by running `msbuild -t:checkuid RunDialog.csproj`.

- The [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] is structured by using the <xref:System.Windows.Controls.Grid> control, which is a useful control for taking advantage of the automatic layout in [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)].
+ The [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] is structured by using the &lt;xref:System.Windows.Controls.Grid&gt; control, which is a useful control for taking advantage of the automatic layout in [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)].
 Note that the dialog box is split into three rows and five columns.
 Not one of the row and column definitions has a fixed size; hence, the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] elements that are positioned in each cell can adapt to increases and decreases in size during localization.

  [!code-xaml[GlobalizationRunDialog#GridColumnDef](../../../../samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationRunDialog/CS/Window1.xaml#gridcolumndef)]

- The first two columns where the **Open:** label and <xref:System.Windows.Controls.ComboBox> are placed use 10 percent of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] total width.
+ The first two columns where the **Open:** label and &lt;xref:System.Windows.Controls.ComboBox&gt; are placed use 10 percent of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)] total width.

  [!code-xaml[GlobalizationRunDialog#GridColumnDef2](../../../../samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationRunDialog/CS/Window1.xaml#gridcolumndef2)]

- Note that of the example uses the shared-sizing feature of <xref:System.Windows.Controls.Grid>.
-The last three columns take advantage of this by placing themselves in the same <xref:System.Windows.Controls.DefinitionBase.SharedSizeGroup%2A>.
+ Note that of the example uses the shared-sizing feature of &lt;xref:System.Windows.Controls.Grid&gt;.
+The last three columns take advantage of this by placing themselves in the same &lt;xref:System.Windows.Controls.DefinitionBase.SharedSizeGroup%2A&gt;.
 As one would expect from the name of the property, this allows the columns to share the same size.
-So when the "Browse…" gets localized to the longer string "Durchsuchen…", all buttons grow in width instead of having a small "OK" button and a disproportionately large "Durchsuchen…" button.
+So when the &quot;Browse…&quot; gets localized to the longer string &quot;Durchsuchen…&quot;, all buttons grow in width instead of having a small &quot;OK&quot; button and a disproportionately large &quot;Durchsuchen…&quot; button.

  **Xml:lang**

- `Xml:lang="en-US"`
+ `Xml:lang=&quot;en-US&quot;`

  Notice the [xml:lang Handling in XAML](../../../../docs/framework/xaml-services/xml-lang-handling-in-xaml.md) placed at the root element of the [!INCLUDE[TLA2#tla_ui](../../../../includes/tla2sharptla-ui-md.md)].
 This property describes the culture of a given element and its children.
 This value is used by several features in [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] and should be changed appropriately during localization.
 This value changes what language dictionary is use to hyphenate and spell check words.
 It also affects the display of digits and how the font fallback system selects which font to use.
 Finally, the property affects the way numbers are displayed and the way texts written in complex scripts are shaped.
-The default value is "en-US".
+The default value is &quot;en-US&quot;.

  **Building a Satellite Resource Assembly**